-The Trust/Governing Body reviews the level of reserves at each year end and as part of its medium-term budget planning.
+The Governing Body reviews the level of reserves at each year end and as part of its medium-term budget planning.
 This review encompasses the nature of the income and expenditure streams, the need to match income with commitments and the nature of reserves held.
 The aim is to provide sufficient additional resources to ensure sustainability of the School, to meet any shortfall that cannot be met out of regular funding streams, and provide a cushion against unexpected emergencies such as urgent maintenance.

 As part of its monitoring of in-year financial performance, the Governors review the forecast impact on reserves and consider this as part of its medium-term financial planning.
-During 2016/17 the Governing Body continued to establish a relatively low level of restricted general reserves at year end and continue to maintain a high level of unrestricted reserves (largely brought in on conversion) to retain maximum flexibility in future use of reserves.
-The total amount of reserves held by the School at 31st August 2017 is £11,427,132, with unrestricted reserves of £273,768.
+During 2017/18 the Governing Body continued to establish a relatively low level of restricted general reserves at year end and continue to maintain a high level of unrestricted reserves (largely brought in on conversion) to retain maximum flexibility in future use of reserves.
+The total amount of reserves held by the School at 31st August 2018 is £11,519,236, with restricted reserves of £342,733 and unrestricted reserves of £273,269.

-In addition, at 31 August 2017, the Academy held restricted Fixed Asset funds.
+In addition, at 31 August 2018, the Academy held restricted Fixed Asset funds.
 These reflect the fixed assets brought forward from the prior year; funding received for capital investment; and the depreciation charge for the year.
 The balance, after allowing for future year depreciation charge, is available for future capital expenditure.